tomekszafranski/ZX48K-AllInOne/README.md

 ## Board

-KiCad project of the board.
+Here is KiCad project of the board.

 <img src="ZX48K-AllInOne_board.png" />